 If there’s one thing people are protective of, it’s their children.
 And rightfully so!
 So aggressive marketing tactics can sometimes backfire, coming off as pushy or desperate.
 To seal the deal and earn parents’ trust, find fun, creative ways to promote your child care services locally.

 Not sure where to start?
-Here are 9 unique ways to market your child care business.
+Here’s how you can market your child care business in 9 unique ways.

 1. Join Facebook parent groups in your area.

 Ever heard the saying, “Kids don’t come with a manual?”
 It’s true!
 But these days, parents use social media sites like Facebook to ask questions, swap stories, and share recommendations for local businesses with their networks.

 Facebook parent groups are filled with the most engaged parents, and they can give you insight into your target market’s interests and pain points.

 Pro tip: Don’t join groups and push your child care services right away.
 Join, offer helpful tips and tricks, and then offer your support when it fits conversations naturally.